 You may elect to convert all or a portion of certain pre-tax and after-tax accounts to Roth accounts through the Roth in-plan conversion feature.
 Amounts converted will be included in gross income as if distributed in the year of conversion (except for MSA after-tax contributions and other after-tax contributions which have previously been taxed).
-Beginning for plan year 2021, you can also request that Fidelity automatically convert your after-tax contributions to Roth immediately after your paycheck deposits.
+You can also request that Fidelity automatically convert your after-tax contributions to Roth immediately after your paycheck deposits.
 Please contact the Chevron Phillips Pension and Savings Service Center at 1-866-771-5225 or log on to www.netbenefits.com to inquire about conversion.